 Historic stone hut on the Continental Divide

-NOTICE: Parks Canada slope remediation work continues and we are therefore not taking bookings for the summer 2019 season at this time.
+NOTICE: Parks Canada slope remediation work continues and we are therefore not taking summer bookings at this time.

 The Abbot Pass Hut is one of the most unique huts in North America.
 It was built in 1922 with the stones from the pass and has served as a base for mountaineers and as a destination for strong hikers since then.
 Sitting at 2,926 metres elevation, it is second only to the Neil Colgan Hut on the list of highest permanent structures in Canada.
 The hut is on the Continental Divide so the provincial and National Park borders run right down the middle of the hut.
 Make dinner in Alberta, eat it in BC.